publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch44/m__us_usc_t50_s3005.md

  __Codification__

-    Section was formerly classified to section 408 of chapter 15 of this title prior to editorial reclassification and renumbering in chapter 44 of this title, and to section 171–1 of former Title 5 prior to the general revision and enactment of Title 5, Government Organization and Employees, by [Pub.
+    Section was formerly classified to [section 408 of this title][/us/usc/t50/s408] prior to editorial reclassification and renumbering as this section, and to section 171–1 of former Title 5 prior to the general revision and enactment of Title 5, Government Organization and Employees, by [Pub.
 L. 89–554, § 1][/us/pl/89/554/s1], Sept.
 6, 1966, [80 Stat.
 378][/us/stat/80/378].

 ----------